 Ongoing improvement of skills and processes

-It would be very rare for someone to enter a profession knowing absolutely everything they need to master it.
-And this is definitely not possible with HR; you must continue to hone your skills over the months and years you stay in the field.
+There are few if any cases where someone enters a profession knowing absolutely everything they need to master it.
+HR certainly isn’t that – staff must continue honing their skills over the months, years and even decades that they stay in the field.
 As the overall organization undergoes various changes, the HR department must adjust itself accordingly to best serve the people who are the company’s backbone, so it can always be a strategic partner to the business.

 Continuous learning is key to optimal HR practice.
-This can take the form of individual training sessions, periodic group workshops, game-based exercises with incentives for participation … whatever works best for you.
-What matters is that your department makes a point of engaging in regular skill development to prevent complacency and disengagement.
+This can take the form of individual training sessions, periodic group workshops, game-based exercises with incentives for participation … the possibilities are all but endless.
+What matters is that your department makes a point of engaging in such regular skill development to prevent complacency and disengagement.

 It’s also important to keep overall HR processes sharp (alongside individual skills of team members), which may require some outside help.
 Soliciting support and counsel from third-party benefits brokers and HR service providers can provide your department with a valuable outside perspective.